Men & Women For Others

-The phrase ‘men and women for others’ originated in an address made by Fr Pedro Arrupe, the 28th Superior General of the Jesuits, on the Feast Day of St. Ignatius (the Jesuit founder) in 1973.
-Arrupe emphasised that a Jesuit education was about more than simply teaching children; it was about helping pupils to strive for the ideal of helping other people.
+The phrase ‘men and women for others’ was first used by Fr Pedro Arrupe, Superior General of the Society of Jesus 1965 to 1983, who emphasised that a Jesuit education was about more than simply teaching children; it was about guiding pupils to put their gifts and talents towards helping others.

 Arrupe’s example is manifested our wide range of activities which help our young people to develop empathy for others and to contribute to resolving the problems of the modern world.

 More than 70% of our Sixth formers take part in our Arrupe, working each week in local primary schools, homes for the elderly, charity shops, hospices, special schools and Riding for the Disabled.

 Learning to Care (or LTC) is a registered charity run by the pupils of Stonyhurst College, who organise an extensive programme of fundraising and charitable giving throughout the year.

 Stonyhurst Children’s Holiday Trust (SCHT)

 Stonyhurst students raise funds and organise an annual summer holiday at St Mary’s Hall for disabled children, a challenging and incredibly rewarding week for everyone involved.

 Faith That Does Justice

 This group meets weekly to implement their faith by campaigning for Fairtrade, working on environmental justice, encouraging CAFOD projects and engaging with human rights issues.